victorqribeiro/compactImage/README.md

 ![comparison](imgREADME/comparison.png)

 As you can see, this image files beats a JPG both in quality as in size (for this type of test, large same color area and indexed colors), but looses to a compacted PNG (generated in GIMP).
+It beats an uncompressed PNG file though.

 ## Headers